anita-uva/anita-uva/README.md

 # Data Science and Analytics
 Hi, I'm Anita Taucher, a career software engineer with a recent (2022) Master's degree in Data Science from The University of Virginia.
-After taking a vital two-year break to focus on personal recovery following the unexpected passing of my husband, I am eager to apply my expertise to meaningful projects, so I am pursuing initiatives in research and academia.
+After taking an essential two-year break to focus on personal recovery following the unexpected passing of my husband, I am eager to apply my expertise to meaningful projects, so I am pursuing initiatives in research and academia.

 With a solid foundation in Python and SQL, exposure to Data Pipelines, and enthusiasm for machine learning,  my portfolio showcases a broad selection of work, highlighting my ability to deliver data-driven insights and innovative solutions.